vigneshbhuvan-nus/tp/docs/UserGuide.md

 ## 6. Play Commands (Georgie)

-Begins a quiz with questions from the selected deck.
+Starts a quiz with questions from the selected deck.
 This also causes a transition from the `LOBBY` to `QUIZ` phase and the command is only allowed to be executed while in the `LOBBY` phase.

 Format: `play d/<DECK_ID>`